rossberg/camp/README.txt

 * More exotic audio formats are not supported.
 FLAC, MP3, WAV, and OGG are fine.
 In exchange, MOD and XM modules can be played out of the box!

-* I'd like to have an oscilloscope and a frequency analyser, but the library binding for OCaml does not yet give access to the necessary callbacks.

 * There may be bugs.
 Correction: there almost certainly are.
 And other occasional signs of immature software.